AndrewWPhillips/eggql/TUTORIAL.md

 ### Unions

 Unions in GraphQL are like **interfaces**, but without any common fields.
 In fact, you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
-A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of anything in common.
+A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of the objects having anything in common.

-In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct), but to get a union the embedded `struct` doesn't have any exported fields.
+In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct), but in this case the embedded `struct` must be empty (in truth, just no exported fields).

 In essence, if you embed a `struct` your type implements an interface unless the embedded struct is empty, whence your type is added to a union.